noi-techpark/it.bz.beacon.api/README.md

 ### Run a local server for development
 Run
 ```
-./gradlew clean run
+mvn spring-boot:run
 ```
 to let the application run locally.

 ### Create a production release
 Run
 ```
-./gradlew clean build
+mvn package
 ```
 to create a release ready for production.
-You'll find the output .jar file in the ./build/libs/ folder
+You'll find the output .war file in the ./target/ folder

 ### Test the application
 Run
 ```
-./gradlew clean test
+mvn test
 ```
 to run the unit tests.